zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## doomfire2d.js

+Realistic 2D Fire effect, with "enhanced" dragon's breath mode.
+Looks best with a diffuser, but quite in any case.
+Uses a convolution algorithm inspired by the low-res fire in the prehistoric PSX port of DOOM!
+See code comments for details.

+Requires a 2D display and appropriate mapping function.

 ## cycliccellularautomata2d.js
  Displays a cyclic cellular automaton, and a variant of the Greenberg-Hastings CCA: